-If you don’t have a cash back credit card already, now may be the perfect time to get one.
-Across many different card types, some cash back cards are offering between 1 – 5 percent cash back on every purchase you make.
+If you don’t have a cashback credit card already, now may be the perfect time to get one.
+Across many different card types, some cashback cards offer between 1 – 5 percent cash back on every purchase you make.

 #6: Open a Certificate of Deposit (CD) or Money Market Account.